amogh94/hashboard/README.md

 ## Why was this written?

 When applying online (endlessly) to jobs, I observed that most applications require you to paste multiple URLs (like LinkedIn, GitHub, etc).
-It was extremely frustrating to have to open a new tab, type the URL or find its bookmark, copy it, and switch back to this tab again.
+It was extremely frustrating to have to open a new tab, type the URL or find its bookmark, copy it, and switch back to the job application's tab again.

 And to do this for each URL it asks for - I wanted to improve this experience.